 Family Educational Group for Substance Abuse Disorder

 This is a group focused on educating parents on substance abuse disorder (addiction).
 You will find resources, what to do next and how to use the opioid trainers.
-For anyone with a loved one with addiction, this is a fantastic group sponsored by COBE at VCU.
+For anyone with a loved one with an addiction, this is a fantastic group sponsored by COBE at VCU.
 Hosted by the Northstar Community in Richmond VA.
 Family Educational Group meets once a week.
-There are different topics each week and you get on a mailing list to find out the schedule.
+There are different topics each week.

 Families Anonymous Richmond (FA) Support Groups